 With 234.5 K followers on Instagram, Zoë Foster-Blake has created Go-To Skincare, initially launching in Australia in 2014.
 Go-To is the 7th most followed beauty brand in Australia.
 That’s not including Zoë’s following, currently sitting at a respectable 651K followers.

 Zoë Foster-Blake and her own Go-To skincare brand says:

 “For Zincredible, I did something we haven’t done before, which is talk to our customers about it on the go-to skincare Instagram, as well as my own personal Instagram almost a year before it came out, and then again gradually building up to launch.
 I’d championed physical SPF for so long, so they knew it had to be coming, but I think taking the customers along with us presented us with a chance to make it a more meaningful product launch for everyone.
 They felt part of the journey, even invested in it, in a way.”

-When this product was finally released, there were 33 bottles sold every minute for the first hour and over 400,000 people were online on the site over the first 24 hours.
+When this product was finally released, 33 bottles were sold every minute for the first hour, and over 400,000 people were online on the site over the first 24 hours.

 This, we can see, is a brand that got it right.

 U.S. online beauty brand Glossier also says that Instagram is the key to its success.